Buying And Selling Businesses - David Barnett

 • "The terms are more important than the price."

-• Most businesses are not sold on cash terms
+• Most established business are not sold on cash terms

-• Payments could be made over time with interest and vary per business.
+• Payments could be made over time with interest and vary per online businesses.

 • Some have royalty-like terms, which could be good for both the buyer and the seller as they support and mentor each other.